PeterDessev/German-Equitorial-Mount/readme.md

 ## Building

 Bulding has been tested on Arch linux.
-In order to build run
+In order to build first modify `ARDUINO_AVR_DIRECTORY` in `CMakeLists.txt` to the path of the `avr` folder in an Arduino installation.
+Then run:

 ```bash
 bash quickUpload.sh PORT